Earth Sciences Department

 Testimonials

 I really enjoyed my time atUniversité Savoie Mont Blanc, where everything is geared towards student success!
-First of all, the Le Bourget du Lac scientific campus is located in a unique natural setting: between the Lac du Bourget and the Alpine massifs, it's a great opportunity to study in this natural environment and at the same time just a stone's throw from major cities such as Lyon and Turin.
+First of all, the scientific campus at Le Bourget du Lac is located in a unique natural setting: between the Lac du Bourget and the Alpine massifs, it's a great opportunity to study in this natural environment and at the same time just a stone's throw from major cities such as Lyon and Turin.
 The teaching environment is also pleasant, and I've been lucky enough to be in small classes in geology (20-25 students), so the teaching is more personalized and the teacher/student ratio is closer.
 This bachelor's degree is fortunate in that it is made up of a wide range of different courses, offering both a solid scientific foundation and an important background for continuing on to a Master's degree, whether research or professional.
-What's more, the Université Savoie Mont-Blanc benefits from a number of agreements with foreign universities, giving the opportunity for international mobility.
+What's more, the Université Savoie Mont-Blanc benefits from numerous agreements with foreign universities, giving the opportunity for international mobility.
 In fact, I myself spent an ERASMUS year at the University of Iceland in Reykjavík.